MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-plan-for-new-demand.md

 ---
-    title: How to Plan Order by Order
+    title: Plan for New Demand Order by Order
-    description: This planning task can be performed on the Order Planning page, which displays all new demand along with availability information and suggestions for supply.
+    description: This planning task can be performed on the Order Planning page, which displays all new demand along with availability information and suggestions for supply, including item substitution.
     author: SorenGP

     ms.service: dynamics365-business-central